elmerhd/RKGen/README.md

-# Random-Key-Generator---java
+# RKGen
-Random Key Generator for java
+RKGen is a Random Key Generator that can generate random chars with prefix or suffix e.g RKGen-13130138131801